Which Metal Is Not Magnetic

 As explained above, diamagnetism is a fundamental property of all materials.
 It arises from the interaction of the applied magnetic field with the orbital motion of electrons.
 When a magnetic field is applied, the electrons modify their orbital motion in a way that generates a magnetic field opposing the applied field.
 This opposition results in a slight repulsion from the magnet.

-However, the diamagnetic effect is very weak, and it's often overshadowed by other stronger magnetic phenomena like ferromagnetism or paramagnetism.
-Therefore, to identify metals that are practically "non-magnetic," we're focusing on those that are predominantly diamagnetic.
+On the flip side, the diamagnetic effect is very weak, and it's often overshadowed by other stronger magnetic phenomena like ferromagnetism or paramagnetism.
+That's why, to identify metals that are practically "non-magnetic," we're focusing on those that are predominantly diamagnetic.
 Several metals exhibit primarily diamagnetic behavior:

 • Copper (Cu): Copper is a classic example of a diamagnetic metal.
 It's widely used in electrical wiring and various other applications due to its excellent electrical conductivity, and its diamagnetic nature means it's not attracted to magnets.